ilkyyldz95/EEG_MVTS/README.md

 # EEG_MVTS

-This code corresponds to the [paper](https://dl.acm.org/doi/10.1145/3447548.3467401): George Zerveas et al. **A Transformer-based Framework for Multivariate Time Series Representation Learning**, in _Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '21), August 14-18, 2021_.
+This code is for an extension of the [paper](https://dl.acm.org/doi/10.1145/3447548.3467401): George Zerveas et al. **A Transformer-based Framework for Multivariate Time Series Representation Learning**, in _Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '21), August 14-18, 2021_ for anomaly detection.
 ArXiV version: https://arxiv.org/abs/2010.02803

 If you find this code or any of the ideas in the paper useful, please consider citing: